dl-solarity/docs/docs/getting-started/guides/access/multi-ownable.md

 ## Implementation

 The `MultiOwnable` contract provides a basic access control mechanism, where a list of owner addresses is granted exclusive access to specific functions.
 All owners have equal access rights, allowing them to add or remove other owners, including themselves.
-The one who calls the constructor function (i.e., the contract deployer) will become the initial owner of the contract.
+The one who calls the `__MultiOwnable_init` function (i.e., the contract deployer) will become the initial owner of the contract.
 This module makes the `onlyOwner` modifier available, which can be applied to functions to restrict their use to the owners.

 ## Example